Air Conditioning FAQs & Tips — Expert HVAC Answers for South Metro Atlanta Homeowners

 How does the evaporator coil work?

 The evaporator coil is inside your air handler or furnace.
 Warm air from your home is drawn in and blown over the cold evaporator coil.
-The coil absorbs heat and moisture, which cools and dehumidifies the air.
+The coil absorbs heat and moisture, cooling and dehumidifying the air.
 The cooled air is then circulated back through your home.
 If the coil is frozen or dirty, your system may stop cooling properly and need professional attention.

 What is a TXV (Thermostatic Expansion Valve) and how does it work?

 The TXV controls how much refrigerant flows into the evaporator coil.
-It senses the temperature and pressure of the refrigerant and adjusts the flow to optimize efficiency.
+It senses the refrigerant's temperature and pressure and adjusts the flow to optimize efficiency.
 A malfunctioning TXV can lead to poor cooling, high energy bills, or frozen coils.
 Diagnosing and replacing a faulty TXV requires a trained HVAC technician, like our licensed team at John’s Heating, Cooling, and Appliance Repair.

 T said: